 - Make ahead instructions provided so you can bake later

-- Versatile scone recipe that can be made a variety of ways, like these cinnamon raisin scones.
+- Versatile scone recipe that can be made a variety of ways

-- Excellent way to use your extra sourdough starter discard, which helps to tenderize the scones.
+- Excellent way to use your sourdough starter discard, which helps to tenderize the scones.

 🍫 Ingredient Notes